sepp2k/TeSSLa-mirror/docs/phases.md

 Source code
 ———TesslaParser—>
 Tessla
-———Scoper—> (adds maps to the global and block scopes, which map IDs to expressions, (replacing the list of statements) and produces errors for conflicting definitions in the same scope)
+———Scoper—> (adds scope objects to the global and block scopes, which map identifiers to a list of overloads (replacing the list of statements), and produces errors for conflicting definitions in the same scope)
 ScopedTessla
-———MacroExpander—> (expands macros, multiple definitions with the same arity expand to an overoad operator (we can't properly resolve overloads by type until the type checker runs))
+———MacroExpander—> (expands macros, multiple definitions with the same arity expand to an overload operator (we can't properly resolve overloads by type until the type checker runs))
 MacrolessTessla
 ———Uniquifier—> (removes and replaces alpha-numeric identifiers with numeric IDs that are unique across the whole program; original names are kept around for error messages and debugging purposes; block-expressions are removed and their definitions hoisted into the global map)
 UniqueTessla